skaclmbr/birdingtrail/README.md

 # birdingtrail
 ## NC Birding Trail Website Redesign 2018

-This is a redesign of the North Carolina Birding Trail (www.ncbirdingtrail.org), developed as a Wordpress theme (currently hosted at test.ncbirdingtrail.org).
+This is a redesign of the North Carolina Birding Trail website (www.ncbirdingtrail.org), developed as a WordPress theme (currently hosted at http://test.ncbirdingtrail.org).
 Primarily this will be the new website for the North Carolina, but with potential to be shareable to other trails using the WordPress platform.

 ### Features
 * Mobile optimized using Bootstrap 4.0